InbarRose/pytest_xrayjira/README.md

 To use this plugin
 ======================

-To take advantage of the pytest xrayjira plugin, use markers from pytest to associate a test function with a test key and test execution id:
+To take advantage of the pytest xrayjira plugin, use markers from pytest to associate a test function with a test key:

     import pytest